noir-lang/noir/docs/docs/developers/getting_started/aztecnr-getting-started.md

 ## What's next?

-Now you can explore.

-**Interested in learning more about how Aztec works under the hood?**
+The next recommmended steps are follow the tutorials in order.
+They will teach you more about contracts, Aztec.js, and how Aztec works in general.

+To follow the series of tutorials, start with the private voting contract [here](../tutorials/writing_private_voting_contract.md).

-Understand the high level architecture on the [Core Components page](../../learn/about_aztec/technical_overview.md).
+Alternatively, you can read about the high level architecture on the [Core Components page](../../learn/about_aztec/technical_overview.md).
 You can also explore Aztec's [hybrid state model](../../learn/concepts/hybrid_state/main.md) and [the lifecycle of a transaction](../../learn/concepts/transactions.md).

-**Want to write more contracts?**

-Follow the series of tutorials, starting with the private voting contract [here](../tutorials/writing_private_voting_contract.md).

-**Ready to dive into Aztec and Ethereum cross-chain communication?**

-Read the [Portals page](../../learn/concepts/communication/cross_chain_calls.md) and learn how to practically implement portals in the [token bridge tutorial](../tutorials/token_portal/main.md).